NEEF's Favorite Hikes

 Endless Wall Trail, New River Gorge National Park, West Virginia

-Name: Dabreon Darby, Coordinator, Special Projects
+Name: Dabreon Darby, Manager, Organizational Development

 Why We Love It: The trail has amazing sandstone faces and is a less-traveled trail in New River Gorge National Park.
 The wall is also great for climbing!